top of page

 Aggregate Filers Filing On Behalf Of Clients/Customers

 All persons or entities required to be treated as a single taxpayer under the R&D tax credit aggregation rules in Sec.
 41(f)(1) are also treated as a single taxpayer for purposes of the payroll tax credit.
-For example, a startup company formed in 2018 cannot make a payroll tax credit election for the 2018 tax year if a related company with which it is treated as a single taxpayer under the aggregation rules had gross receipts in 2013 or prior.
+For example, a startup company formed in 2025 cannot make a payroll tax credit election for the 2025 tax year if a related company with which it is treated as a single taxpayer under the aggregation rules had gross receipts in 2020 or prior.
 Similarly, a startup company cannot make a payroll tax credit election if a related company with which it is treated as a single taxpayer made a payroll tax credit election in five preceding tax years.
-Additionally, the $250,000 of potential payroll tax credit that can be elected in a year is allocated among taxpayers treated as a single taxpayer, in proportion to the percentage that each taxpayer's qualified research expenses used in calculating the R&D tax credit is of the group's aggregate qualified research expenses.
+Additionally, the potential payroll tax credit that can be elected in a year is allocated among taxpayers treated as a single taxpayer, in proportion to the percentage that each taxpayer's qualified research expenses used in calculating the R&D tax credit is of the group's aggregate qualified research expenses.

 Taxpayers should coordinate with their Professional Employer Organization (PEO), e.g. TriNet, ADP, JustWorks, etc., to claim the payroll tax credit.
 Note, some PEOs provide online portal access to its users (taxpayers) to update the election to claim the R&D tax credit offset against payroll taxes.
 However, in general, the PEO is responsible for filing Form 941 (Employer’s Quarterly Federal Tax Return) on behalf of the taxpayer, it will also be responsible for filing Form 8974 (Qualified Small Business Payroll Tax Credit for Increasing Research Activities).
 The PEO will designate the amount of payroll tax credit elected by the taxpayer in Sec.
 D of the taxpayer’s Form 6765 by including the taxpayer’s EIN and election amount on the Form 8974 as filed.
 The instructions for Form 8974 states that a certified PEO is responsible for completing with Form 941, a Schedule R (Allocation Schedule for Aggregate Form 941 Filers), which shows a list of all of the PEO’s clients.
 The instructions further state that the PEO is responsible for attaching a Form 8974 for each client that elects the qualified small business payroll tax credit.